 A. If you forgot your password, please click on "Forgot your password?" on the login screen and enter the e-mail address you used to register.
 We will send you a URL with instructions on how to reset your password.

-A. Our monthly program guide is in Japanese, but English program titles are right next to, or below the Japanese titles.
-English program schedule is availble at this website: www.tvjapan.net/en/pro_list.
+A. The Digital Program Guide is available in Japanese.
+English program titles are provided right next to, or below the Japanese titles.
+An English version of the program schedule is available on English page below.

 A. TV JAPAN's Email Magazine is available only in Japanse, which announce the latest program highlights, program changes, service information including campaign and more to enjoy TV JAPAN.
 If you wish to receive it, please register for TV JAPAN Members.